Niccolò Nicchiarelli

-Niccolò Nicchiarelli (Castiglione del Lago, 28 August 1898 – Milan, 1969) was an Italian Blackshirt general during World War II.
+Niccolò Nicchiarelli (28 August 1898 – 1969) was an Italian Blackshirt general during World War II.
 After the Armistice of Cassibile he joined the Italian Social Republic and became Chief of Staff of the Republican National Guard.
 He was also a member of the Chamber of Fasces and Corporations from 1939 to 1943.

 Biography

 He was born in Castiglione del Lago, province of Perugia, in 1898, the son of Fabio Nicchiarelli and Candida Rosi.
 At age sixteen, he enlisted as a volunteer in the 1st Grenadiers of Sardinia Regiment during the First World War, receiving his baptism of fire on the Sabotin.
 Later, after attending a officers' course, he was assigned to the 37th Infantry Regiment of the Ravenna Infantry Brigade; in July 1916 he was seriously wounded during an assault on Monte Seluggio (Asiago plateau).
 On the following year, having been promoted to lieutenant, he was assigned to the 261st Infantry Regiment of the Elba Infantry Brigade, fighting on the Banjšice Plateau.
 On 27 October 1917 he was captured near San Pietro al Natisone during the battle of Caporetto, being then held as a prisoner of war in Grahovo, later in Rastatt and finally in Celle, where he remained until December 1918.

 After being repatriated, he volunteered in 1919 for the pacification of Libya, fighting with the 241st Infantry Regiment, Teramo Infantry Brigade.
 An ardent nationalist since before the war, he immediately joined the nascent Fascist movement, becoming a squadrista; he participated in the March on Rome and in February 1923 he enlisted as seniore (major) in the newly formed Voluntary Militia for National Security (MVSN), first commanding the "Cacciatori del Tevere" Legion, and then an autonomous Blackshirt unit tasked with guarding the confinement colony in Lipari.
 At the same time, he graduated in law.

 In 1935 he returned to Libya, assuming command of the 3rd Libyan Legion in Benghazi and serving as president of the Special Tribunal for Cyrenaica.
 He was also appointed federal secretary of the Benghazi section of the National Fascist Party, and as such became a member of the Chamber of Fasces and Corporations in 1939.
 After the Kingdom of Italy entered World War II on 10 June 1940, he participated in the conquest of Buq Buq and Sidi Barrani during the Italian invasion of Egypt in September 1941, at the head of the 233rd Blackshirt Legion (part of the 1st CC.NN.
 Division "23 Marzo"), for which he was awarded a Bronze Medal of Military Valor.
 He fought in North Africa until January 1941.